 Folks in the market for something a little bit “exotic” will probably like the Colt Exhaust.
 First of all, this is a dual exhaust, meaning it’s got two tailpipes.
 It sure does look pretty cool, but don’t expect any big performance perks.
 The reason – the package only includes a pair of pipes and tips.
 You’ll only get one muffler and no catalytic converter or anything else.
 I do want to mention that these pipes tubes one hell of a sound.

 It is very aggressive but only in the first 1-2 gears.
 Crafted from a combination of 304 and 409 steel, they last for a very long time and easily withstand temperature extremes.
 The same can be said about the installation hardware.
-The only downside – this exhaust isn’t a direct fit for the Cummins engine.
+The only downside – this is not the direct 6.7 Cummins exhaust.
 So, you might have to pay a mechanic to have it installed for you.
 Or, grab your drill, extra bolts, and nuts, and get to work.

 The Colt Exhaust system has a very distinctive, “manly” sound and is manufactured from premium materials.
 It isn’t “afraid” of dust, dirt, rust, or water.
 And, it features a dual-tailpipe design.
 The bad news is – it’s not a bolt-on direct fit, and some cutting/drilling will probably be involved.